Create an elastic node pool with a custom image

 2. On the Clusters page, click the name of your cluster.
 In the left navigation pane, click Nodes > Node Pools.

 3. On the Node Pools page, click Sync Node Pool.
-After the synchronization is complete, verify that no failure messages are displayed and the node pool is in a normal state.
+Verify that the node pool is in a normal state after synchronization.

 6. Export the custom image.